zachncurry/CyberConnected/README.md

 - Should this be open sourced to enable others to contribute additional APIs?

 ## Company Selected
-Cisco because this aligns with my study of Cisco DevNet and they are still the predominate
+Cisco because this aligns with my study of Cisco DevNet.

 ## Appliances Selected
 - Switches: Stream operational state, port statistics, and packet info using YANG-based RESTCONF/NETCONF or gRPC streaming telemetry.